Nandrolone: Chemistry

 Nandrolone, also known as 19-nortestosterone (19-NT) or as estrenolone, as well as estra-4-en-17β-ol-3-one or 19-norandrost-4-en-17β-ol-3-one, is a naturally occurring estrane (19-norandrostane) steroid and a derivative of testosterone (androst-4-en-17β-ol-3-one).
 It is specifically the C19 demethylated (nor) analogue of testosterone.
 Nandrolone is an endogenous intermediate in the production of estradiol from testosterone via aromatase in mammals including humans and is present in the body naturally in trace amounts.
 It can be detected during pregnancy in women.
 Nandrolone esters have an ester such as decanoate or phenylpropionate attached at the C17β position.

 Derivatives

 Esters

 A variety of esters of nandrolone have been marketed and used medically.
 The most commonly used esters are nandrolone decanoate and to a lesser extent nandrolone phenylpropionate.
 Examples of other nandrolone esters that have been marketed and used medically include nandrolone cyclohexylpropionate, nandrolone cypionate, nandrolone hexyloxyphenylpropionate, nandrolone laurate, nandrolone sulfate, and nandrolone undecanoate.

 Anabolic steroids

-Nandrolone is the parent compound of a large group of AAS.
+Nandrolone is the parent compound of a large group of anabolic steroids.
 Notable examples include the non-17α-alkylated trenbolone and the 17α-alkylated ethylestrenol (ethylnandrol) and metribolone (R-1881), as well as the 17α-alkylated designer steroids norboletone and tetrahydrogestrinone (THG).
-The following is list of derivatives of nandrolone that have been developed as AAS:
+The following is list of derivatives of nandrolone that have been developed as anabolic steroids: